Back to Blog

 Canva: Limited templates.
 Mostly just frames on generic walls.
 Cluttered with design elements meant for other use cases (product photos, devices, apparel).

-MOCKLIO: Curated 3D rooms designed specifically for art.
+MOCKLIO: Curated styled room scenes designed specifically for art.
 Minimalist galleries.
 Modern lofts.
 Cozy bedrooms.
 Professionally designed environments that make art look premium.

 Perspective & Scale